CrescendoMeow/leisure_reading/cmjesl/cmjsel_vol_sp_acronym_and_abbrev.md

 - MIA: Missing In Action
 - MNC: [Multi-National Corporation](https://www.investopedia.com/terms/m/multinationalcorporation.asp)
 - N/A: Not Applicable
+- NG: No Good in filming/movie.
+It is [not understandable in American English, but commonly used in Japanese English](https://ell.stackexchange.com/questions/147040/is-ng-no-good-correct-english).
 - SMART: Specific, Measurable, Attainable/Achievable, Realistic, Time-Bound
 - SOP: Standard Operation Procedure (标准操作流程)
 - TBD: To Be Determined